Using relative weight analysis with residualization to detect relevant nonlinear interaction effects in ordinary and logistic regressions: Methodology

 The final model after the stepwise selection is

-Note finally that \(d_{M} \geq m\) and \(d_{I}\geq 0\).
-If \(d_{m}=m\) then the model only have the fixed effects and if \(d_{I}=0\) then none of the interactions were added.
-If a interaction is added, the principal effects are added automatically to preserve the hierarchical principle.
+Note finally that \(d_{M} \geq d_{F}\) and \(d_{I}\geq 0\).
+If \(d_{M}=d_{F}\) then the model has only main effects.
+If \(d_{I}=0\) then none of the interactions were added.
+For every interaction added, the main effects are also added automatically to preserve the hierarchical principle.